TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

     :name: fluidtemplate-layoutrootpaths
     :type: array of :ref:`data-type-path` with :ref:`stdWrap <stdwrap>`

-    .. note:: Mind the plural -s in "layoutRootPaths"!
+    .. note:: Note the plural -s in "layoutRootPaths"!

     .. note::
         If you want to extend layoutRootPaths conditionally, best practice